 The same philosophy applies when finding your target audience.

-When it comes to business, your target is your brand audience.
-Getting to know the people to which you are aiming your brand can be a huge help and is often a crucial element of business.
-If your brand isn’t appealing to your intended audience, then there’s not much chance of it being a success.
+When it comes to business, the target is your brand’s audience.
+Getting to know the group of people that you’re aiming your brand at is a huge help — not to mention a crucial element to your business success.
+If your brand isn’t appealing to your intended audience, then there’s not much chance of it succeeding.

-There’s just one slight problem that many entrepreneurs face — defining their exact brand audience can be extremely tricky.
-Even if you have been in business for years, trying to pinpoint a target audience can still be a sticky subject.
-The bullseye might shift or change over time; what once was a straight aim could result in your arrow landing flat on the floor.
+There’s just one slight problem that many entrepreneurs face — defining your exact brand audience can be extremely tricky.
+Even if you’ve been in business for years, trying to pinpoint a target audience can still be difficult.

-Reading through this blog post will give you a helping hand.
-Keep reading to find seven actionable steps that will show you how to find your target audience without any hiccups.
+Keep reading to discover our seven actionable steps that will show you how to find your target audience.

 What Exactly Is a Brand Audience?

-For any brand newbies here, before we discuss how to find your target audience, let's discuss what exactly is a brand audience.
-Essentially, it’s the group of people who are buying your products or using your services.
-Your customers!
+Before we discuss how to find your target audience, let's discuss exactly what your brand audience is.
+It’s the group of people who are buying your products or using your services.
+Essentially, your customers!

-What if your products or services aren’t quite that niche?
-It should still be simple enough to define your brand audience, you just might have to think a bit harder about it.
+But what if your products or services aren’t quite that niche?
+Defining your target audience should still be pretty straightforward, you just might have to think a little bit harder.